 - Apply through UCAS .

-- Develop the linguistic skills and cultural knowledge to allow you to access and engage fully with political, historical and cultural issues in German.
+- Develop the linguistic skills and cultural knowledge to access and engage fully with political, historical and cultural issues in German.

 - Spend a year in a German-speaking country to consolidate your language learning.